 All low-level concerns should be recorded in writing on the 'low-level concerns log'.
 The record should include details of the concern, the context in which the concern arose, and any action taken.
 The name of the individual sharing their concerns should be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible.

-The DSL and Deputy DSL will have responsibility for recording information on the log and the Head's Assistant will provide administrative support as necessary.
+The DSL and Deputy DSL will have responsibility for recording information on the log and the Assistant to the Deputy Head will provide administrative support as necessary.